catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 For recording and reporting purposes, income and expenditure through *all parish operating and investment accounts* (excluding Presbytery Account income and expenditure) must be fully recorded and reported in the parish's accounting package.
 This is to ensure that all financial resources available to the parish are clearly identified and reported on a consolidated basis, and that proper governance is applied.
 To be clear, any activity conducted under the authority of the parish priest resulting in income being earned or expenditure incurred by the parish (excluding Presbytery Account transactions) is to be included in a consolidated financial report.

-The Archdiocese has published a Standard Chart of Accounts to be used by all parishes.
-Refer to Appendix 2: Standard Chart of Accounts.
+The Archdiocese has published a **Standard chart of accounts** to be used by all parishes.

 ### Recording GST